YonatanRA/AI_PPTX_Creator/README.md

 2. We feed a first LLM to create a bullet point list.
 3. With that list, we ask a second LLM to create Python-pptx code.
 4. We execute that code to create a pptx file.

+This project is a proof of concept.
+It needs a better visual and design development.